-What is a Game Drive?
-Plus 5 Things to Know Before You Go
+What to Know about Game Drives Before You Go on Safari

-The cool, crisp air of a savanna morning blows through your hair as your guide steers the 4×4 over a hill.
-You watch a group of bright yellow weaverbirds attending to their nests in a nearby acacia tree—they’re so colorful you don’t need binoculars to see them, but you pull out your pair for a closer look.
+Game drives are the highlight of most African safaris.
+Imagine the cool, crisp air of a savanna morning blowing through your hair as your guide steers the 4×4 over a hill.
 All of a sudden, you hear a sharp intake of breath and a single, whispered word: “Leopard!”

 You turn around and there it is, several yards in front of the vehicle, relaxing on a streambank: one of Africa’s most majestic wild cats in all its spotted glory.
 The leopard is more beautiful than you ever imagined.
 You almost forget to breathe.